mkudsi/ActiveStandbySingletonPod/README.md

 This will make the Service to select this newly active pod as backend POD and start directing traffic to it.

 Meanwhile, the replicaset will detect the POD going down and create a new POD to make sure there are 2 replicas always running.
-This new POD will have label role as standby.
+This new POD will have label "role" as standby.

 Steps of exection: